 Southern France Tour

 Cheese Etiquette – Roquefort – by Nancy McGee

 Shortly after arriving in France, I was invited as a guest of honor at an eight-night dinner party.
 I was flattered but also somewhat apprehensive as to the correct protocol.
-And so I dusted off my French etiquette book, which suggested simply following what the host does.
+And so I dusted off my French etiquette book, which advised simply following the host’s lead.
 It made perfect sense and worked well – up to a point!
 Imagine my horror when I was the first to be invited to serve myself from the cheese platter.
 A selection of cheeses in all shapes and sizes, some familiar, others perfect strangers, confronted me.

+Southern France Tour